xalaida/laravel-translatable/README.md

 ## 🔨 To Do

 - [ ] add possibility to specify `boolean` argument in `whereTranslatable` scope (cover with test)
-- [ ] add reverse `translatable` relation to the AdditionalTable strategy model
+- [ ] add reverse `translatable` relation to the ExtraTable strategy model
 - [ ] cover `Translations` class with tests
 - [ ] add possibility to use translations in database model factories (consider adding Translations collection that handles by seeder `'name' => new Translations(['en' => '...', 'uk' => '...'])`) or add it directly to translator
 - [ ] add possibility to eager load model with translations for all locales (useful for alternate route generation)